Carina-P/ms3-best-books/TESTS.md

 ### Test cases

-Testing use case US_001: As a user I want to browse for a book.
+Testing use case US_001, As a user I want to browse for a book:

 **TC_001** Browse for a book by giving the books title:
 - How to test:
     - Go to form for searching.